jessepav/lacygoill-wiki-backup/process/process.md

    >                       dispatchable entity (alias spid, tid).
 See tid
    >                       for additional information.

-However, things are confusing, because it seems that a tid can appear as a pid:
+However, things are confusing, because it seems that a TID can appear as a PID:

    > tid         TID       the unique number representing a dispatchable
    >                       entity (alias lwp, spid).
 This value may also